cmceniry/cmceniry.github.com/source/_posts/2012-03-26-ancl-application-network-communication-language.markdown

 - SysAdmin
 ---

-I'm starting a new project aimed at handling Firewall policies in a sane way.
+I'm starting a new project aimed at handling firewall policies in a sane way.
+Well, it's not so much the firewall policies themselves, as it about how we think about the firewall policies, or more precisely, about how we thinkg about the application policies themselves.

 All firewall configurations that I've been part of have come about in a specific pattern: